 If you don't know how to read your credit card statement, you could be missing out on vital information that affects how your finances are reported to credit bureaus.
 You must understand the various terms used on your statement to plan your budget for the month, because when you don't know what things like "closing date" represent, you can't act accordingly.
 While it may seem inconsequential at first, the closing date for your credit card statement can have a major impact on your credit score.

-The statement closing date for your credit card is the date that the current billing cycle ends.
+To better understand your credit card billing cycle and due date, consider that the statement closing date for your credit card is the date that the current billing cycle ends, while the due date is the deadline for your next credit card payment.
 The credit card company calculates the interest you owe based on the amount you owe as of the closing date, and it also reports the amount of money you owe to the credit bureaus.
-If you make a payment before the closing date, you owe your creditor less money as of the closing date, meaning that when they calculate your interest, it won't be as high.

 Video of the Day